An Industrial Chicago Loft Gets Its Spring Back

 “We didn’t want anything too light or Scandinavian,” Leah explained.
 “Or too dark.
 The dog sheds.
 The Roomba (vacuum) is going every day.”
 They settled on a 50-50 ebony and classic gray stain, finished in a water-based polyurethane.

 This set a more refined backdrop for new furnishings and wall colors.
 “We were aiming for something sophisticated that still felt fresh and clean,” said Leah.
 “We didn’t want anything too trendy or too referential to past styles, like mid-century.”

 In the living room, there’s a palette of soft grays and cream.
 Brian loves the huge upgrade for the flatscreen TV.
 Instead of sitting on a stand, it now mounts on a bracket that swivels and tilts.
-So you can watch TV when you’re grilling on the balcony.
-LED lighting behind creates a glow, another fave feature.
+So he can watch TV when he’s grilling on the balcony.
+LED lighting behind the monitor creates a glow, another fave feature.

 A huge window lets in a lot of light in the home office, so the couple went darker on the wall with a rich navy.
 A lighter, more modern desk and storage make work more efficient.
 A wing chair and ottoman provide a cozy spot to read.
 An antique grandfather clock is a family heirloom.
 In the bedroom, slate blue walls complement a new white upholstered headboard outlined in nailheads.

 Homeowner tips on a Chicago loft renovation